 The University Neighbourhoods Association has four community gardens where residents can grow their own food and flowers, connecting with the UNA community and the natural world.

-The first garden (Hawthorn) opened in 2008, followed shortly by Rhodo.
-Nobel garden was opened in 2012.
+The first garden, Hawthorn Garden, was opened in 2008, followed shortly by Rhodo Garden.
+Nobel Garden was opened in 2012.
 The Greenway Gardens (names pending) will be opened in 2021, for a total of 230 plots between the five gardens.

-The community gardens are managed by the UNA, supported by a volunteer community garden committee.
+The community gardens are managed by the UNA, and supported by volunteer community garden committees.

 The Old Barn Children’s Garden opened in 2009 and is a communal garden that invites families to get their hands dirty while getting excited about plants and the natural world.
 The Children’s Garden is a community-led project that includes local youth volunteers.
 The garden supports community engagement through its volunteer involvement, nurtures and supports a love of nature and gardening, and teaches children, youth and interested adults about organic gardening.